martinezdelariva/MarAcl/README.md

 # MarAcl

+Version.
+0.1.0.
 A ZF2 module for "ACL" made easy.

 ## Overview
-Configure

-In most ZF2 applications, you'll have at least differents roles that you need to manage which resources they can see.

 This module allow you to configure ACL depending on:

 - Roles